-8 Cynthia Lum et al., Body-worn cameras' effects on police officers and citizen behavior: A systematic review, available at https://doi.org/10.1002/cl2.1112.
+12 Cynthia Lum et al., Body-worn cameras' effects on police officers and citizen behavior: A systematic review, available at https://doi.org/10.1002/cl2.1112.

-2. Relatedly, to realize any of the desired effects from BWCs, and to minimize the risks of harmful effects from BWCs, if BWCs are to be implemented the implementation must be only as a part of a package of reforms designed to enhance accountability, improve community relations, improve outcomes, and ensure BWCs are utilized appropriately and in ways that minimize their potential for unintended harms.
+- 1. BWCs are not a panacea, and cannot alone be expected to "fix", or necessarily even improve, the perceived problems with policing and police/community relations, over-policing, or excessive uses of force.
+Indeed, it is possible that they might cause more unintended negative consequence than benefits.
+They should be understood instead as a tool-a tool that can expand the collection of evidence.
+That evidence can then be used in beneficial or problematic ways.
+The positive or negative impact of a BWC program therefore depends more on the procedures and context under which they are deployed, and the uses that are made of them, than on the mere deployment of the cameras themselves. - 2.
+Relatedly, to realize any of the desired effects from BWCs, and to minimize the potential magnitudes and risks of harmful effects from BWCs, if BWCs are to be implemented the implementation must be only as a part of a package of reforms designed to enhance accountability, improve community relations, improve outcomes, and ensure BWCs are utilized appropriately and in ways that minimize their potential for unintended harms.
 In Madison, if the City follows through with the 177 recommendations made in the 2019 Report of the Madison Police Department Police and Procedure Review Ad Hoc Committee, and continues to move forward with the process of civilian engagement with police in goal-setting, policy-making, and incident review, the City will be making meaningful progress toward meeting the first of these requirements.
-What remains is to ensure that any BWC program the City might adopt is one that tightly regulates the use of BWCs and ensures compliance with best practices, as informed by the social science research and the experiences with BWCs in other cities.
+What remains is to ensure that any BWC program the City might adopt is one that tightly regulates the use of BWCs and ensures compliance with best practices, as informed by the social science research and the experiences with BWCs in other cities, and that conditions outside the BWC program itself be set as to, as far as possible, reduce harms.